CosminBenegui/Weather/README.md

 # Weather
- Wheather App using wheather API in javascript
+ Weather App using wheather API in javascript